sfence/hades_revisited/mods/doors/README.txt

+Doors for Hades Revisited

-Doors Redux Mod v1.0
+(fork of Doors Redux Mod v1.0 by Leslie E. Krause)
-By Leslie E. Krause

-Doors Redux is a total rewrite of the Doors mod from Minetest Game.
-It builds upon the work of sofar, PilzAdam, and BlockMen to provide greater functionality in addition to an expanded selection of doors from my own Extra Doors mod..
+Doors for Hades Revisited is the mod that adds doors, trapdoors and fence gates to Hades Revisited.
+It's a fork of the Doors Redux mod with added functionality.

 Some of the notable features include:

- - Distinctive sound fx when attempting to open a locked door
+- Distinctive sound fx when attempting to open a locked or blocked door
 - Multiple locking modes for all doors: unlocked, locked, and shared
 - Multiple closing modes for all doors: auto-close, hold-open, and manual
 - Support for node-center and node-offset door positions
 - Wrench tool cycles between door locking and closing modes
 - Screwdriver tool alternates door position and direction
- - Fully backwards-compatible API with additional functions

-Moreover, a set of new doors are readily available!
-They encompass a wide variety of different building styles, so players are no longer restricted to the four basic steel, wood, glass, and obsidian glass doors that come shipped with Minetest Game.

-I truly believe that doors are one of the most essential but often overlooked elements of good architectural design.
-They set the tone and character of both a living and working space.
-Have the wrong style of door can make or break the underlying visual aesthetic of any building, which is why I accounted for several possible uses.

-Incidentally, Doors Redux began as experiment to incororate centered doors into Minetest Game because they look so much more visually appealing than the traditional offset doors.
-However, the project turned out to be far more complicated than planned, given the need to maintain compatibility with existing worlds.
-So I ended up rewriting the Doors mod with a specialized translataion matrix, including B3D models adapted from TumeniNode's excellent C Doors mod (which I would've used, but it didn't have a translation matrix).

-Thankfully, the end result was well worth the effort, since I was able to simplify and consolidate all of the logic, and expand the overall feature-set too :)
+- API to add new door (NOT backwards-compatible!)

-First and foremost is support for the already familiar screwdriver.
-With this tool you can reposition almost any door depending on the mode of operation.
+With the screwdriver tool you
+can reposition almost any door depending on the mode of operation.
 Left-clicking switches the hand between left vs. right.
 Whereas right-clicking switches the position between center vs. offset.
 It's really that easy!

 The wrench is another powerful tool in your arsenal for manipulating doors and trapdoors.
 It can be crafted from just one steel ingot and one steel rod.
-Like the screwdriver from Minetest Game, the wrench has two modes of operation (with the caveat that any existing doors placed by the original Doors mod must be replaced to use this tool).
+Like the screwdriver from Minetest Game, the wrench has two modes of operation.

 To adjust the closing mode, right-click the door or trapdoor with a wrench.
 The changes will be indicated in chat as follows:

  - Normal (door will remain open or closed as per usual operation)
  - Auto-Close (door will close automatically when opened)
  - Hold-Open (door will be non-closable when opened)

 Auto-closing doors are ideally suited for high-traffic commercial buildings like shopping centers, where doors must not be left open unattended.
-The closing mechanism activates after a preset time period, defined by 'config.autoclose_timeout' in seconds.
+The closing mechanism activates after a preset time period, defined by an internal variable.

 Hold-open doors are ideal for when you want to allow for uninterupted passage through a doorway, without having to remove the door entirely.
 Fire doors in schools are a typical example of doors that are intended to remain open, except during emergencies.

-To adjust the locking mode, left-click the door or trapdoor with a wrench.
+To adjust the locking mode, punch the door or trapdoor with a wrench.
 The changes will be indicated in chat as follows:

  - Unlocked (door may be opened and closed by any player)
  - Locked (door may only be opened and closed by the owner)
  - Shared (door may only be opened and closed by members of the protection area)

 When placing a door, it will be unlocked.
-The exception is protected doors, such as most metal doors, which are locked by default.

-It is important to note the distinction between protected doors and shared locking mode.

- - Protected doors are owned nodes, and therefore can only be removed and manipulated by the player that originally placed the door, regardless of the locking-mode.
-All varieties of metal doors are protected doors.
-This is consistent with the terminology used in the official Minetest Game.

- - Shared locking mode, in contrast, emulates the behavior of the "protected doors" in TenPlus1's Protector Redo Mod.
-Opening and closing of such doors is contingent on membership in the area of protection.
-Unfortunately, Protector Redo uses the term "protected doors", which is a misnomer.

-Below are some helpful notes regarding functionality that may be somewhat unique the Doors Redux mod:
+Below are some helpful notes regarding functionality that may be somewhat unique in this mod:

- - Locking a non-protected door (like an obsidian glass door) will also lock out the player that placed the door until the locking mode is changed.

  - Players that have the 'protection_bypass' privilege, can open, close, and otherwise manipulate any door regardless of ownership or locking-mode.

- - TNT explosions will have no effect on protected doors.
-However, normal doors will be added to the list of drops, unless they are in a protected area.

  - Use of the wrench and screwdriver is restricted to the owner of the door (in the case of protected doors) or, otherwise, members of the protected area.

  - The owner of a protected door can always dig the door that they placed, even when it is in a protected area that is controlled by another player.

-Custom door definitions may be added to the init.lua file, or alternately you may use the Doors Redux API in your own mods.
+Custom door definitions may be added by using the API in your own mods.
 The following function is available for registering new doors:

    doors.register_door( name, def )
    Registers a door withe the given name and definition table.

-Several fields of the definition table are required, but most are optional
+Several fields of the definition table are required, but most are optional.

  * def.tiles - the list of textures to apply to the model
  * def.description - the description to show in the craft guide and itemstack tooltips